 The Caldwell-West Caldwell School District, in a collaborative partnership with family, community, and school, will provide the essential resources, opportunities, and experiences that will foster as well as challenge all pupils to achieve their greatest potential as lifetime self-directed learners; critical and creative thinkers; and responsible, productive citizens.

-It is the expectation of this school district that students demonstrate academic integrity at all times, that they achieve the New Jersey Core Curriculum Content Standards and Common Core Standards at all grade levels, and that all graduates from James Caldwell High School are “future ready,” for college and/or career.
+It is the expectation of this school district that students demonstrate academic integrity at all times, that they achieve the New Jersey Student Learning Standards at all grade levels, and that all graduates from James Caldwell High School are “future ready,” for college and/or career.

 Being a lifetime self-directed learner is a crucial aspect of “future readiness.”
 Seymour Papert wrote, “The one really competitive skill is the skill of being able to learn… We need to produce people who know how to act when they’re faced with situations for which they were not specifically prepared.”
 Our vision of future ready schools is one in which:

 - We foster the key dispositions for lifetime self-directed learners: aspiration, or wanting to learn a new skill; self-awareness, or knowing what we know and don’t know; vulnerability, or a willingness to see oneself as a perpetual beginner; and relentless curiosity.1

 - We establish learner-centered spaces, allowing for personalized learning.
 Our educators develop caring and trusting relationships with their students, who, because of these relationships, are more engaged in their education and put more effort into their school work.
 We connect the curriculum to students’ interests, strengths, and aspirations.